-The symbol/colour set is based on the OCAD implementation of ISSprOM at mid 2020.
-(Note that the colour order changed at the end of 2019 AFTER ISSprOM was first published.)
+The symbol/colour set is based on the OCAD implementation of ISSprOM at May 2022, known as ISSprOM2019-2.
+(Note that the colour order changed at the end of 2019 AFTER ISSprOM was first published, and there were changes to ISSprOM at the beginning of 2022.)
 We describe additions to those symbols and colours, some that are not used, and a few that are changed.

 Symbols have been "borrowed" from ISOM with a size increase to 150%.
 (In other words, at the 1:10,000 sizes.)
-Symbols have been "borrowed" from ISMTBOM again using the 150% size.
+Symbols have been "borrowed" from the original ISMTBOM again using the 150% size.
 Symbols have been "borrowed" from an IOF/OCAD symbol set for school mapping, using 80% of their size.